 Don Elledge, an attorney by profession, calmly pointed out to Mr. Conley that TSBA did not own either the name Tennessee, School or Board.
 He suggested that UCT wanted to provide funds to TSBA but must receive something in return and then offered suggestions of how that could work.
 Mr. Conley refused to discuss any option except to be paid for the use of its name and demanded that their name not be used by UCT.
 Elledge pointed out that UCT would have to drop its requirement that UCT member boards must belong to TSBA.
 Conley agreed.

-Kristi Coleman was the first full-time employee of the Utrust as its Director of Finance and Administration in 2005.
-She served as Director of Finance for both the Tennessee School Boards Risk Management Trust and the Unemployment Compensation Trust (now Utrust) for 7 years.
+Kristi Coleman was the first full-time employee of the Utrust as its Director of Finance and Administration in 2005. after serving as Director of Finance for both the Tennessee School Boards Risk Management Trust and the Unemployment Compensation Trust (now Utrust) for 7 years, she became a full time employee after the trusts moved to different locations.
 At Utrust, she has been instrumental in wise investment and significant growth of reserves.
 She helped to implement the Utrust Employee Appreciation Program which has resulted in a change of culture in many schools and school districts in Tennessee.
 She was also instrumental in developing the Mini Grant Program which has resulted in numerous improvements in educational opportunities to students and staff in member districts.
-She has become recognized as one of Tennessee’s most respected experts on unemployment issues in schools and is frequently called upon for assistance in unemployment matters even by school districts not members of Utrust.
+She has become recognized as one of Tennessee’s most respected experts on unemployment issues in schools and is frequently called upon for assistance in unemployment matters even by school districts that are not members of Utrust.
+She particularly distinguished herself when the pandemic caused the state DOL to be overwhelmed by requests for assistance in dealing with the CARES Act which provided federal assistance for dealing with pandemic employment issues.
+Local school system employees had a great need for assistance in dealing with both federal requirements and state DOL personnel.